Shades of red: Apple red

-Apple red
+Apple red is the color of the peel of an apple.

-Poppy red
+Zarqa

+Zarqa is the hue between red and vermillion.

+Ponceau

 The color poppy red is named after the poppy flower.

 Poppy red is a shade of pink-red.
-Lieutenant-Colonel John McCrae, a Canadian officer and surgeon in World War I, wrote possibly history's most famous wartime poems, called "In Flanders Fields", written in 1915.
+Lieutenant-Colonel John McCrae, a Canadian officer and surgeon in World War I, wrote possibly history's most famous wartime poem, called "In Flanders Fields", written in 1915.
 It helped the poppy (Papaver rhoeas) become a symbol of remembrance for soldiers who have died during the conflict and later conflicts.

+Batorange

+The color batorange is a nuance of Orange Nectar Bat species, Lonchophylla robusta.
+It is a dark red-orange, dark vermilion, rufous color.

 Carmine

 The color carmine is a vivid crimson.
 In its pigment form it mostly contains the red light with wavelengths longer than 600 nm, i.e. it is close to the extreme spectral red.
 This places it far beyond standard gamuts (both RGB and CMYK), and its given RGB value is a poor approximation only.